-Identified below are the periods of seasonal strength for each market segment, as identified by Brooke Thackray.
+Identified below are the periods of seasonal strength for each market segment.
 Each bar will indicate a buy and sell date based upon the optimal holding period for each market sector/index.
+Click here to print a report containing the below seasonal timelines.

 A seasonality study preferably uses at least 10 years of data.
 Most of our studies use 10-20 years of data, however, data may not always be available for periods greater than 10 years in length.
 Studies using less than ten years of data can be used, but they tend to be less reliable.
 Results of shorter term studies have a higher chance of being skewed by a single data point.